ayrna/orca/README.md

 # Cite ORCA

-The initial code of ORCA was released as linked to the following work, if you use this framework please cite:
+We have written a scientific software paper (unpublished).
+In the meanwhile, if you use this framework please cite the following work

 ```
 P.A.
 Gutiérrez, M. Pérez-Ortiz, J. Sánchez-Monedero, F. Fernández-Navarro and C. Hervás-Martínez (2016),